fb55/htmlparser2/README.md

 ## How does this module differ from [node-htmlparser](https://github.com/tautologistics/node-htmlparser)?

 In 2011, this module started as a fork of the `htmlparser` module.
-`htmlparser2` was rewritten multiple times and, while it maintains an API that's mostly compatible with `htmlparser` in most cases, the projects don't share any code anymore.
+`htmlparser2` was rewritten multiple times and, while it maintains an API that's mostly compatible with `htmlparser`, the projects don't share any code anymore.

 The parser now provides a callback interface inspired by [sax.js](https://github.com/isaacs/sax-js) (originally targeted at [readabilitySAX](https://github.com/fb55/readabilitysax)).
 As a result, old handlers won't work anymore.

-The `DefaultHandler` and the `RssHandler` were renamed to clarify their purpose (to `DomHandler` and `FeedHandler`).
-The old names are still available when requiring `htmlparser2`, your code should work as expected.
+The `DefaultHandler` was renamed to clarify its purpose (to `DomHandler`).
+The old name is still available when requiring `htmlparser2` and your code should work as expected.

+The `RssHandler` was replaced with a `getFeed` function that takes a `DomHandler` DOM and returns a feed object.
+There is a `parseFeed` helper function that can be used to parse a feed from a string.

 ## Security contact information